8 Tips from a Registered Dietitian

 Why are we eating more, without realizing it?

-There is vast confusion and misinformation surrounding the two.
+There is vast confusion and misinformation surrounding portion control.
 The serving size of foods is found on the nutrition facts label and is considered a ‘healthy’ serving size.
-However, in contrast, a portion does not consider the serving size and is often much larger than it needs to be.
+However, in contrast, portion size does not consider the serving size and is often much larger than it needs to be.
 Americans are eating more food than ever before.
 Restaurant meals, snack bags, and beverage containers are bigger than ever.
 As an example, restaurant meals and fast-food meals have increased in size by 138% in the last 40 years, while bread and pasta dishes have doubled in size in the same time frame (1).

 Additionally, it isn’t easy to find a single-serve container/bag/package of any snack food anymore.
 If you look around, food is sold as ‘shareable’, ‘family-size’, sharing size, and so on.
 In the end, all this extra food and packaging is increasing our waistlines, has doubled the incidence of obesity, and increasing our risk of a multitude of chronic, preventable diseases.
-However, there are a lot of easy fixes to trick your eyes, stomach, and appetite into eating more moderate portion sizes, preventing overeating and feeling satiated after a meal, rather than stuffed and exhausted.
+However, there are a lot of easy fixes to trick your eyes, stomach, and appetite into eating more moderate portion sizes, improving your portion control, preventing overeating and feeling satiated after a meal, rather than stuffed and exhausted.

 8 tips for easy portion control